 Argh.
-Remind me to never have another root canal done.
+Remind me to never have another root canal.

 But this root canal tooth!
 When Tom and I got into the car after the extraction, I asked him how long I was with the oral surgeon.
 He said, "Oh, probably around 40 minutes."
 I replied, "Forty minutes?!
 Felt more like 3 days."
-What with all the digging, prodding, zoom-zoom filing, pushing upward on the tooth (what was with that?
+What with all the digging of that top tooth, the prodding, zoom-zoom filing, pushing upward on the tooth (what was with that?
 Shouldn't she have just pulled down on it?) and the splintering of the thing into pieces.
 Ick.
 (At one point she sighed, "Strong bone, weak tooth."
 Rather a good news/bad news thing.)

 Oh my, all the prayers and promises I made while lying back in that chair!
 "Just get me through this, Lord, and I promise I will floss every single day for the rest of my life."
 I did not promise I'll never eat sugar again.
 I know better than to knowingly lie to God.